From Anti:dote to The Old Man, here’s our guide to the best cocktail bars in Singapore

 Tel: +65 96211074

-Eleventh on the World’s 50 Best Bars list, Manhattan at Regent Singapore wholeheartedly embraces its 19th century speakeasy inspiration from the decor to the drinks.
+What about: Manhattan at Regent Singapore wholeheartedly embraces its 19th century speakeasy inspiration from the decor to the drinks.
 It offers a seductive Great Gatsby-eque version of that era complete with Chesterfield sofas, herringbone floors and velvet armchairs and drapes.
-Moreover, its vast drinks menu is a tour of the namesake neighbourhood, with each drink expertly mixed with barrel-aged spirits from the bar’s very own rickhouse (located at the rear) and topped with hand-carved ice.
+Moreover, its vast drinks menu is a tour of the namesake neighbourhood, with each drink mixed with barrel-aged spirits from the bar’s very own rickhouse.

-Now led by David Nguyen-Luu, a buff Vietnamese-Australian who previously managed The Barber Shop in Sydney, a new collection of drinks has been launched.
-Paying homage to the rise of the global cocktail renaissance, you’ll see each libation reflect the entertainment scene of New York.
+The current collection of drinks pays homage to the rise of the global cocktail renaissance, and you’ll see each libation reflect the entertainment scene of New York.
 Bada Bing Bada Boom, for one, pays tribute to The Sopranos with a delicate mix of Glenlivet 12 Years, Ruffino Chianti red wine (Tony Soprano’s favourite), spice syrup and cherry tobacco bitters.
 It is then topped with a chocolate cigar, just because.

 21 Cuscaden Road